Themes & Styles

 Style.Merge

-In ApplyTheme, always use Merge — never assign the theme token directly:
+In ApplyTheme, always merge onto callerStyle — never assign the theme token directly, and never merge onto w.Style:

-// Correct — theme is the base; per-widget overrides survive.
+// Correct — theme is the base; the caller's original intent survives theme switches.

 func (w *MyWidget) ApplyTheme(t latte.Theme) {